Guest Post by Danielle from Keeping Up With the Holsbys

 The colour doesn’t stain, I ascertained after D man tried to stand in the bucket, spilling it everywhere.
 The water dries taking all evidence of your messy play with it.

 It wasn’t until recently building a vegetable patch that I realised how awesome simple dirt is.
-We’re forever saying to stop getting dirty, but I have to admit that when I got my hands into that soil, and added water to make mud, something quite wonderful came over me.
+We’re forever saying to stop getting dirty, but I have to admit that when I got my hands into that soil, and added water to make mud (see our mud kitchen here), something quite wonderful came over me.
 No, I didn’t smear it all over my body, or eat it, but I sure did make a mud pie…complete with a worm for garnish.

 D-Man loved it.
 Not everyone has a garden, but you could plant some herbs in a box together, or grow some tomatoes if you have the inclination.

 So, in short, I’m not suggesting you do these activities all day, every day, but I’m suggesting you shrug off your fear of the mess for a couple of hours a week and see how liberating it can be to get paint on your face and dirt under your nails.